 While isotopes are highly similar chemically, they do differ physically.
 All that weight can alter how isotopes of light elements, hydrogen especially, behave.
 One example of such differences is the kinetic isotope effect — basically, heavier isotopes of the same element tend to be more sluggish during chemical reactions than lighter isotopes.
 For heavier elements, this effect is negligible.

 Another quirky property of isotopes is that they tend to behave differently when exposed to infrared range than the ‘default’ elemental atoms.
-So, molecules that contain isotopes will look different to the same molecule sans isotopes when seen through an infrared camera.
-This, agian, is caused by their extra mass — the shape and masses of atoms in a molecule change how it vibrates, which in turn, changes how they interact with photons in the infrared range.
+So, molecules that contain isotopes will look different from the same molecule sans isotopes when seen through an infrared camera.